grzpiotrowski/building-env-webapp/README.md

 which can create realistic images and art from a description in natural language. \
 Link to DALL·E 2 website: \
 https://openai.com/dall-e-2/

+## Known issues
+Glitch seems to not support the newest version of axios module.
+If you are having any errors related to axios after deploying the app to Glitch, go to package.json and change axios version to "^0.21" and then run *npm install*.